-Our sales of recovered silicon materials was RMB28.0 million in 2009, compared with nil in 2010, primarily because we stopped selling self-produced recovered silicon materials for our own use in our vertically-integrated production process.
+Our sales of recovered silicon materials was RMB28.0 million in 2009, compared with nil in 2010, primarily because we stopped selling self-produced recovered silicon materials to customers and retained all self-produced recovered silicon materials for our own use in our vertically-integrated production process.

-Our sales of silicon ingots increased from RMB98,882 for the year ended December 31, 2009 to RMB10.8 million for the year ended December 31, 2010, primarily because although we retained a substantial portion of our silicon ingots for use in our vertically-integrated production process, we sold silicon ingots to certain customers from time to time to optimize the utilization of our increased production capacity, which resulted in an increase in sales volume of silicon ingots for 0.01 MW for the year ended December 31, 2009 to 2.1 MW for the year ended December 31, 2010.
+Our sales of silicon ingots increased from RMB98,882 for the year ended December 31, 2009 to RMB10.8 million for the year ended December 31, 2010, primarily because although we retained a substantial portion of our silicon ingots for use in our vertically-integrated production process, we sold silicon ingots to certain customers from time to time to optimize the utilization of our increased production capacity, which resulted in an increase in sales volume of silicon ingots from 0.01 MW for the year ended December 31, 2009 to 2.1 MW for the year ended December 31, 2010.
 The average selling price for our silicon ingots decreased by 23.5% from 2009 to 2010.